Protests for Families

 Keep speaking short.
 Children will become restless.
 Allow each speaker a timed 2 minutes.
 Keep the whole speaker program to a total of less than 15 minutes, including introductions and clapping.

-Try to have video people live-streaming to ustream, so people at home can watch the event live.
-Also, try to have others video the event to put onto youtube.
+Try to have video people live-streaming to ustream, facebook, Youtube, etc., so people at home can watch the event live.
+Also, try to have others video the event to put onto youtube so people can watch it in the future.

 Send out press releases to all the local media outlets of any kind.
 Remember college and independent media outlets.